Earned scores. Recorded the same way every time.

 30-day appeal window opens

 Appeals must be filed within 30 days of the provisional result.
-A separate review panel — not the original judge or trial secretary — handles every appeal.
+A separate review panel — not the original judge or trial secretary — handles every case.
+Grounds include scoring error, procedural violation, and class assignment dispute.

 Every finalized scoresheet, searchable.